humdingerb/EmailViews/README.md

 ## Requirements

-- Haiku (tested on R1/beta5 and nightly builds)
+- Haiku (tested on R1/nightly builds)
 - At least one email account configured in Haiku's E-mail preferences
 - `mail_daemon` running (starts automatically when email accounts are configured)